 The stable and nurturing environment of a business incubator greatly enhances the chances of success for early-stage companies.
-Ben Franklin collaborates with regional economic development organizations to support a ten-member incubator network.
+Ben Franklin collaborates with regional economic development organizations to support a fourteen-member incubator network.

 The incubator network is an important element in Ben Franklin’s strategy for developing the technology infrastructure in its 21-county northeastern Pennsylvania region.
 Collectively the member incubators have graduated more than 80 successful companies.

 The concept of business incubators in Pennsylvania originated with BFTP/NEP in 1983 with what was then called the Ben Franklin Business Incubator.
 In 2008, the incubator was expanded and relocated to a larger incubator/post-incubator facility, Ben Franklin TechVentures®.

 Reduced operating costs are typically what draw early-stage companies to business incubators.
 But resident companies in Ben Franklin incubators gain so much more than rental space.
 The tremendous benefits include: